Sean Cooper Eliminates His $255k Mortgage in 3 Years

 To be honest, even though articles with similar titles appeared in many newspapers and online magazines, Sean’s story still seems unbelievable.
 Fortunately for us, Sean decided to explain his path to financial freedom.
 He gathered his experiences, explained his methods and offered useful tips on how to free yourself from your mortgage faster and in a more efficient manner in his book, Burn Your Mortgage – The simple, powerful path to financial freedom for Canadians.

-Sean Cooper went to the Centennial College for 3 years where he took business administration.
-Then he transferred to the Ryerson University and graduated with a bachelor of Commerce degree from their business management program.
+Sean Cooper went to Centennial College for 3 years where he took business administration.
+Then he transferred to Ryerson University and graduated with a bachelor of Commerce degree from their business management program.

 Being the proud writer of a Pokémon website, his passion for writing was already well developed.
-Towards the end of 2011, Sean decided to combine his two interest – writing and personal finance and started to write for several websites and blogs.
+Towards the end of 2011, Sean decided to combine his two interests – writing and personal finance and started to write for several websites and blogs.

-At the time, Sean already knew that home ownership is an excellent long-term investment.
+At the time, Sean already knew that home ownership was an excellent long-term investment.
 He grew up with parents who have always been home owners and they instilled the importance and benefits of owning a house.
 Ever since he was 10 years old he dreamed of owning a house.

 Luckily, when the real estate market was ideal for purchasing a house, Sean already had gathered a sufficient amount of money for a down payment.
 He was putting money aside since he got his first job and graduated from university debt free.
 As a result he was able to come up with a $170,000 down payment.
 However, the house he chose was worth $425,500.
 This left Sean with a mortgage of $255,000.

 Well aware of the fact that Canadian household debt had risen to record levels and was still rising, mainly due to fat mortgages fuelled and promoted by pricey homes, Sean decided to pay off his debt as soon as possible.